 The difference between these two rival schools can be explained through the different interpretations each gives to the term probability.
 The intro given here is adapted from this series of blog posts.

-Let’s take a concrete case-in-point: say we are interested in discovering the average height of American citizens nowadays.
+Take a concrete case-in-point: Say you want to find out the average height of US citizens.
 For a frequentist, this number is unknown but fixed.
-This is a natural intuitive view, as you can imagine that if you go through all American citizens one by one, measure their height and average the list, you will get the actual number.
+This is a natural intuitive view, as you can imagine that if you go through all US citizens one by one, measure their height, and then find the average of those measurements, you'll get the actual number.

-However, since you do not have access to all American citizens, you take a sample of, say, a thousand citizens, measure and average their height to produce a point estimate, and then calculate the estimate of your error.
-The point is that the frequentist looks at the average height as a single unknown number.
+However, because you don't have access to all US citizens, you take a sample instead, of say, 1,000 citizens.
+You measure and average their height to produce a point estimate and then calculate your error estimate.
+The point is that either way, the frequentist looks at the average height as a single unknown number.

-A Bayesian statistician, however, would have an entirely different take on the situation.
-A Bayesian would look at the average height of an American citizen not as a fixed number, but instead as an unknown distribution (you might imagine here a “bell” shaped normal distribution).
+A Bayesian statistician, however, would view the situation very differently.
+A Bayesian would look at the average height of a US citizen not as a fixed number but rather as an unknown distribution (you might imagine here a “bell” shaped normal distribution).

 The Bayesian engine provides answers to questions such as:

-What is the probability that A is better than B? (contrast this with the contrived p-value mentioned earlier)
+What is the probability that A is better than B? (contrast this with the contrived p-value (measure of probability) from the previous method).

-If I declare B as a winner, and it is not really better, how much should I expect to lose in terms of conversion rate?
+If I declare B the winner, and it isn't really better, how much should I expect to lose in terms of conversion rate?

 |Hypothesis Testing||Bayesian A/B Testing|